-- the majority voted in favor of the proposal includes at least a majority of the votes of non-controlling shareholders who also lack a conflict of interest (referred to as a "personal interest" under the Companies Law) in the approval of the proposal and who vote on the proposal (not including abstentions); or - the total number of votes of such non-controlling, non-conflicted shareholders voted against the proposal does not exceed two percent (2%) of the aggregate voting rights in the Company.
+• the majority voted in favor of the renewal of the Compensation Policy includes at least a majority of the votes of non-controlling shareholders who also lack a conflict of interest (referred to as a "personal interest" under the Companies Law) in the approval of that renewal that are voted thereon (not including abstentions and broker non-votes); or

+• the total number of votes of such non-controlling, non-conflicted shareholders voted against the renewal of the Compensation Policy does not exceed two percent (2%) of the aggregate voting rights in the Company.

 A "controlling shareholder" is any shareholder that has the ability to direct a company's activities (other than by means of being a director or office holder of the company).
 A shareholder is presumed to be a controlling shareholder if the shareholder "holds" (within the meaning of the Companies Law) 50% or more of the voting rights in a company or has the right to appoint the majority of the directors of the company or its general manager (that is, its chief executive officer).
-For purposes of Proposals 2, 4, 5, 6, and 7, a shareholder is furthermore deemed to be a controlling shareholder if he, she or it possesses, by itself or together with others who also possess a personal interest in the approval of the same transaction, twenty-five percent (25%) or more of the voting rights in the Company if no other shareholder possesses more than fifty percent (50%) of the voting rights in the Company.

-Sun Pharmaceutical Industries Ltd. ("Sun Pharma") and certain affiliates have indicated to the Company that they believe that they are controlling shareholders and for the purposes of Proposals 2, 4, 5, 6, and 7, the shares owned or controlled by them (or by entities under their control) will not be counted among the votes of the non-controlling, non-conflicted shareholders.
+Sun Pharma and certain of its affiliates have indicated to the Company that they believe that they collectively constitute a controlling shareholder.
+Consequently, for the purpose of Proposal 2, the shares owned or controlled by them (or by entities under their control) will not be counted among the votes of the non-controlling, non-conflicted shareholders.